 The Primary Address should be the Parliamentary Address type.
 Ensure the Salutation associated with this address in the Parliamentary type.

-Add a Ministerial Address type for the Ministerial Offices e.g. Dumas House, 2 Havelock Street WEST PERTH for West Australian Ministers.
+Add a Ministerial Address type for the Ministerial Offices e.g. Dumas House, 2 Havelock St WEST PERTH for West Australian Ministers.
 Link this address with the Ministerial Salutation.

 Add an Electoral Address type for the Electoral street address.
 Link this address with Electoral Salutation.